neondatabase/neon/README.md

 still refer to "zenith", but we are in the process of renaming things.

 ## Quick start
-[Join the waitlist](https://neon.tech/) for our free tier and connect to it with your preferred postgres client (psql, dbeaver, etc)
+[Join the waitlist](https://neon.tech/) for our free tier to receive your serverless postgres instance.
+Then connect to it with your preferred postgres client (psql, dbeaver, etc) or use the online SQL editor.

 Alternatively, compile and run the project [locally](#running-local-installation).